-In the fall of '68, Steve York (bass) and ex-Paper Blitz Tissue member Dave Dufort (drums) replaced Brace and Rossiter and the crew then relocated to London where they were signed by Decca's Deram label.
-It was this lineup that recorded their debut LP ('Mercator Projected') that was issued in early 1969, which includes the outstanding instrumental 'In The Stable Of The Sphinx'.
+In the fall of '68, Steve York (bass) and ex-Paper Blitz Tissue member Dave Dufort (drums) replaced Brace and Rossiter, and the crew then relocated to London where they were signed by Decca's Deram label.
+It was this lineup that recorded their early 1969 debut LP (Mercator Projected), which includes the outstanding instrumental 'In The Stable Of The Sphinx'.
 Soon after its release, more personnel changes ensued with Dufort first being replaced by Bryan Appleyard (drums) and then by future Wings member Geoff Britton (drums) only about four months later.
 Also at this time, York was replaced by Andy Sneddon (bass).
-It was this lineup that issued a second LP titled 'Snafu' in early 1970.
-This album along with future releases are considered to be of a more progressive rock nature than psychedelic.
-They continued on in this vein, releasing records regularly to a strong cult following until finally calling it quits in 1978.
+It was this lineup that issued a second LP titled Snafu in early 1970.
+This album, along with future releases, is considered to be of a more progressive rock nature than psychedelic.
+They continued on in this vein, issuing records regularly to a strong cult following until finally calling it quits in 1978.
 About 14 years later, the band reformed with original core members Arbus, Caines and Nicholson and continues to perform to this day.
 As a side note, it should be mentioned that it was none other than Arbus who played the electric fiddle solo on the classic 1971 Who track 'Baba O'Riley'.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.